gregorriegler/gregorriegler.github.io/_drafts/2020-11-26-peeling-an-onion.md

 #### Use when

 - Unsure which collaborators to create at first.
-- The SUT (System Under Test) remains inside the application boundary.
+- The [SUT (System Under Test)](http://xunitpatterns.com/SUT.html) remains inside the application boundary.
-- The SUT is not interacting with an expensive system such as a database or a web-service.
+- The SUT is not interacting with an expensive system such as a database or a webservice.
 - The call to the collaborator is not a notification.

 #### Advantages

-- Avoids mocks, and as such decouples the tests from their implementation to enable refactoring.
+- Avoids test doubles[^TestDouble], and as such decouples the tests from their implementation to enable refactoring[^StructureInsensitive].
 - Collaborators emerge out of [triangulation](https://www.devteams.at/red_green/2019/04/08/red_green_part_6_triangulation.html) and are therefor more mature.

 #### Disadvantages

 - Testing subcollaborators from a distance.

-### Mock it
+### Replace with Test Doubles [^TestDouble]

-When we are confident in the need of a collaborator, we may decide on replacing it with a mock.
+When we are confident in the need of a collaborator, we may decide on replacing it with a test double.
 This allows us to finish the implementation of the current SUT before having to descend.

 #### Use when